PaperStrike/abort-controller-lite/README.md

   - No EventTarget.
 Listeners are plain functions, invoked as `listener.call(signal)` with no Event object.
   - No `onabort` property, no options (`once`, `signal`, `capture`, etc.) to `addEventListener`, no `dispatchEvent`.
   - After the first abort we clear listeners to save memory; manual re‑dispatch isn’t supported.
 Effectively behaves like `{ once: true }` because an abort happens at most once and listeners are removed.
-  - Listeners removed during an abort are not invoked; this matches the behavior of DOM event dispatch.
+  - Listeners removed during an abort are not invoked if removed before invocation; this matches the behavior of DOM event dispatch.
 But listeners added during an abort may be invoked if added before we finish invoking existing listeners, this differs from DOM behavior.

 - Errors and `reason`
   - We use lightweight `Error` subclasses (`AbortError`, `TimeoutError`), not `DOMException`.